mayank307/Analyzing-CO2-Emissions/README.md

 Project Idea: Download the sample dataset ‘fuelconsumption.csv’ and store it into a Pandas dataframe.
 Analyze the dataset using various functions for a dataframe object like df.head(), df.summary(), etc. Analyze the data using a logistic regression model and plot various graphs using the matplotlib library to draw various conclusions.
 As a challenge, try to estimate future values by splitting the dataset into test and training subsets.

-Global CO2 emissions rebound by nearly 5% in 2021, approaching the 2018-2019 peak
+Global CO2 emissions rebound by nearly 5% in 2021, approaching the 2018-2019 peak.
 Despite global economic activity rising above 2019 levels in 2021 and global energy demand rebounding above 2019 levels, we do not anticipate a full return of CO2 emissions to pre-crisis levels.
 Emerging markets and developing economies accounts for more than two-thirds of global CO2 emissions, while emissions in advanced economies are in a structural decline.